 Cambridge's Strategic Partnerships Office, supported by the Global Challenges Research Fund – Quality Related internal funding scheme, is joining with several partners in sub-Saharan Africa to pilot an administrator skills and knowledge exchange scheme.

 Partner institutions will identify particular areas of work where collaborative engagement could bring mutual benefit, and groups will be organised with each partner institution around these topics.
 Together, each group of participants will engage in benchmarking exercises and other activities over a period of 18 months to facilitate the exchange of good practice, for the collective benefit of all partners.

 Interested in being part of this initiative?
 Find out how to participate.

 The student-led Cambridge Development Initiative works in partnership with universities and local communities in Tanzania on a range of health, engineering and innovation projects.
-Cambridge University Press and Cambridge Assessment International Education (CIE) are also active throughout Africa.
+Cambridge University Press & Assessment, including Cambridge Assessment International Education (CIE), is also active throughout Africa.
 CIE has worked with the governments of Botswana, Eswatini and Namibia to reform the education system and train local officials, teachers, markers and examiners in curriculum development and assessment.

 Want to partner with Cambridge?

 There are lots of different ways you can work with the University of Cambridge.
 Our Strategic Partnerships team is here to help you decide the best path for your organisation and connect you with the right people across the University.
 The coordinator for African partnerships is Dr Jon Sudholt.